swetanksaha/cse4589-pa1/Grader/remote/README.md

 * If you are an instructor/course staff trying to set this up, you might need to contact CSE-IT to be added to the group that has access to these directories
 ***

 The server side of the grader is essentially a basic HTTP server that accepts commands from the client side of the grader.
 AutoGrader's client side, however, first uploads the submission being tested on each of the servers.
-The servers upon receiving the uploaded submission locally unpack and build the submission (using the included Makefile) before it starts the grading process.
+The servers upon receiving the uploaded submission locally unpack and build the submission (using the included Makefile) before starting the grading process.
 The server, during startup expects path to two sub-folders located inside the _dir-submission_ directory created earlier:

 * **_upload_** where submissions will be uploaded
 * **_grading_** where submissions will be unpacked and built